SkooveLearn PianoDownload on the App Store

 Book a trial lessonNo credit card details required

-What are the differences between scales & modes?
+What are the differences between scales and modes?

-A piano scale is a sequence of notes arranged by pitch in a specific order.
-Each scale has a unique interval pattern between notes that defines its character.
+A piano scale is a sequence of notes arranged in a specific order.
+Each scale has an interval pattern that defines its character.
 For instance, the interval pattern for a major scale is:

 Tone, Tone, Semitone, Tone, Tone, Tone, Semitone.

-Modes, on the other hand, are variations of a scale that start on different scale degrees.
-To understand this, take the C major scale (also known as the Ionian mode) and shift the starting note to the second degree, D.
+What are modes in music then?
+Modes in music theory are variations of a scale that start on different scale degrees.
+To understand this, take the C major scale (the ionian mode) and shift the starting note to the second degree, D.

 Modes in the context of C major

-A good rule of thumb is to know that each mode can be played with the white keys on a piano, using the notes of the C major scale.
-You can see that the modes are always named after the note they start on and then labeled with a Greek name.
+A good rule to know is that each mode can be played with the white keys on a piano, using the notes of the C major scale.
+You can see that the modes are always named after their root note and are then labeled with a Greek name.

 piano mode chart

 One way to work out a mode is to know how they relate to the major or minor scale.
-If you change one or two steps in a major or minor scale step pattern, you can convert them into a different mode.
-First, let’s look at modes linked to the major scale.
+If you make alterations to a major or minor scale step pattern, you can convert them into different modes.
+First, let’s look at this list of modes linked to the major scale.

 Mode Alterations to Scale Notes